zvdv/App-Design-Workshop/collector/README.md

-# collector
+# Recipe Book

-A new Flutter project.
+Collect recipes in this Flutter app using a local Hive CE database.